kotama7/portfolio/README.md

 The `profileInfo` function in this directory returns details about the life summary, award, qualifications and laboratory affiliation when called with a `query` field.
+It is available at `/profileInfo` after deployment and is also included in the list of callable functions used by the AI.